cfneese/LoomisWood/docs/index.md

 * W_Sigma
     the error in the coefficients of the fit

-Note the data in this folder is not synchronized with the Loomis-Wood data set.<span style='mso-spacerun:yes'>  Editing the data in this folder will not assign , unassign, mask, or unmask lines in the data set.
+Note the data in this folder is not synchronized with the Loomis-Wood data set.
+Editing the data in this folder will not assign , unassign, mask, or unmask lines in the data set.

 ### Assignments folder: